seal-io/docs/docs/operation/resource-definition.md

 ## Viewing the Resource Definition List

-1. Click on `Operation Hub` in the left-hand sidebar.
+1. Click on `Operations` in the left-hand sidebar.
 2. Select the `Resource Definitions` tab to view the list of resource definitions.

 ![definition-list](/img/v0.5.0/operation/definition/op-definition-list-en.png)

 ## Viewing Resource Definition Details

-1. Navigate to `Operation Hub` -> `Resource Definitions` in the left-hand sidebar to access the list of resource definitions.
+1. Navigate to `Operations` -> `Resource Definitions` in the left-hand sidebar to access the list of resource definitions.
 2. Locate the resource definition you wish to view and click on its name to open its detailed page.
 3. On the resource definition details page, you can view detailed information about the resource definition, including its matching rules, inputs and outputs, UI schema, and the list of resources created using this resource definition.
 4. In the list of created resources, you can manage resources by starting, stopping, deploying, deleting, etc. The list supports filtering by project name and matching rules.